 The command conan new has arguments to create a default working appveyor.yml file.
-Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to Bintray.
+Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to your own free Artifactory CE repository.
 You could follow these steps:

 - 1. First, create an empty github repository.
 Let's call it "hello", for creating a "hello world" package.
 Github allows to create it with a Readme and .gitignore. - 2.
-Get the credentials User and API Key.
-(Remember, Bintray uses the API key as "password", not your main Bintray account password.) - 3.
-Create a Conan repository in Bintray under your user or organization, and get its URL ("Set me up").
-We will call it UPLOAD\URL - 4.
-Activate the repo in your Appveyor account, so it is built when we push changes to it. - 5.
-Under Appveyor Settings->Environment, add the CONAN\PASSWORD environment variable with the Bintray API Key, and encrypt it.
-If your Bintray user is different from the package user, you can define your Bintray username too, defining the environment variable CONAN\LOGIN\USERNAME - 6.
-Clone the repo: \$ git clone <your\repo/hello> && cd hello - 7.
-Create the package: conan new hello/0.10<user>/testing -t -s -ciw -cis -ciu=UPLOAD\URL where user is your Bintray username - 8.
-You can inspect the created files: both appveyor.yml and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different appveyor jobs. - 9.
-You can test locally, before pushing, with conan create - 10.
-Add the changes, commit and push: git add . && git commit -m "first commit" && git push - 11.
-Go to Appveyor and see the build, with the different jobs. - 12.
-When it finish, go to your Bintray repository, you should see there the uploaded packages for different configurations - 13.
-Check locally, searching in Bintray: conan search hello/0.1@<user>/testing -r=mybintray
+Create a Conan repository in your Artifactory CE, and get its URL ("Set me up").
+We will call it UPLOAD\URL - 3.
+Activate the repo in your Appveyor account, so it is built when we push changes to it. - 4.
+Under Appveyor Settings->Environment, add the CONAN\LOGIN\USERNAME and CONAN\PASSWORD environment variables with the Artifactory CE user and password. - 5.
+Clone the repo: \$ git clone <your\repo/hello> && cd hello - 6.
+Create the package: conan new hello/0.1@myteam/testing -t -s -ciw -cis -ciu=UPLOAD\URL - 7.
+You can inspect the created files: both appveyor.yml and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different appveyor jobs. - 8.
+You can test locally, before pushing, with conan create - 9.
+Add the changes, commit and push: git add . && git commit -m "first commit" && git push - 10.
+Go to Appveyor and see the build, with the different jobs. - 11.
+When it finish, go to your Artifactory CE repository, you should see there the uploaded packages for different configurations - 12.
+Check locally, searching in Artifactory CE: conan search hello/0.1@myteam/testing -r=myrepo